General Tso’s Meatballs (Chinese Meatball Recipe)

 - Transfer to oven and bake 18 to 20 minutes or until internal temperature of meatballs reaches 160 degrees F.

-- Meanwhile, make the General Tso’s Sauce: In small bowl, whisk together 1/2 cup broth and cornstarch.
+- Meanwhile, make the General Tso’s Sauce: In small bowl, whisk together 1/2 cup broth and cornstarch; set aside.
 Heat olive oil in small pot over medium heat.
 Add garlic and ginger and cook 1 minute, stirring constantly.
 Add chiles, hoisin, vinegar, sugar, honey, sesame oil and remaining 1 cup broth.
 Heat to boiling over medium-high heat.
 Whisk in broth-cornstarch mixture.
 Cook 2 to 3 minutes or until sauce has thickened, whisking constantly.
 Remove from heat.

 - Place meatballs in large bowl.
 Pour General Tso’s Sauce over meatballs and toss until meatballs are coated in sauce.
 Transfer meatballs to serving dish and serve garnished with green onions and sesame seeds.